North West Ohio Fishing Reports

 South West Ohio Fishing Reports

-• The bag limit for walleye in Ohio waters of Lake Erie is six fish per angler.
+• The daily bag limit for walleyes in Ohio waters of Lake Erie is four fish per angler through April 30.
 The minimum size limit for walleye is 15 inches.

 • The daily bag limit for yellow perch is 30 fish per angler in all Ohio waters of Lake Erie.